Olympiapark (Munich): Olympic Area in detail

 The Olympic Area lies south of Georg-Brauchle-Ring and north of the Olympiasee lake; it is the smallest portion of the entire Olympiapark area.
 It comprises the following competition sites:

 Olympic Stadium

 The central stadium, constructed from 1968 to 1972, was designed by the architecture firm of Behnisch and Partners.
 It is currently home to the highest number of staged national and international competitions in Germany.
-Originally constructed to hold 75,000 visitors, this number was reduced at the end of the 1990s to 69,000 due to security concerns.
+Originally constructed to hold almost 71,000 spectators during the Olympics, and thereafter 73,000 for football matches, this number was reduced at the end of the 1990s to 69,000 due to security concerns; currently it is just above 63,000.
 After the Olympic Games, the Stadium was used primarily for football matches and served as the home stadium for the football teams FC Bayern München and TSV 1860 München.
 Since the opening of the Allianz Arena in 2005, the site is used almost exclusively for cultural events.
+During some concerts in this stadium, people have been known to sit on the Olympiapark hill, to listen for free.

 Olympic Hall

 Also designed by the architecture firm of Behnisch and Partners, Olympic Hall is a sport and recreational facility located northeast of the Olympic Stadium.
-Its capacity is 12,500 with seats, or 15,700 without seats.
+Its capacity is 12,597 with seats, or some 15,300 including standing areas.